Foreign exchange assignement

 Circular of BCT to IA n°2012-03 of 23 January 2012.

-Exclusive of Authrised Intermediaries and the customs offices entitled to foreign exchange assignment, only private individuals having obtained beforehand an assignment of authorised intermediary may accept bank bills and foreign traveller's cheque borne by Tunisian or foreign non-resident travellers.
+Exclusive of Authorised Intermediaries and the customs offices entitled to foreign exchange assignment, only private individuals having obtained beforehand an assignment of authorised intermediary may accept bank bills and foreign traveller's cheque borne by Tunisian or foreign non-resident travellers.